gbdev/pandocs/content/Video_Display.md

 hidden by the text box.

 ::: warning
-As mentioned in the description of the STAT register, the LCD Controller cycles through the different modes in a fixed order.
+As mentioned in the description of the STAT register, the PPU cycles through the different modes in a fixed order.
 If we set the STAT bits in a way that they would interrupt the CPU at two consecutive modes, then the second interrupt will not trigger.
 So for example,